ahmadazerichandrabhuana/robotframeworkandroid/README.md

 1. Install [VS Code](https://code.visualstudio.com/) or any Code Editor you're comfort with.
 2. Install [python](https://www.python.org/), preferably version **3.9.10** (that's the one I used and having no issue).
-3. Make sure 'pip' also installed together with python.
+3. Make sure `pip` also installed together with python.
 If it is not automatically installed, refer to [Python Crash Course](https://ehmatthes.github.io/pcc/chapter_12/installing_pip.html).
 4. Update python to your PATH file.
 Refer [here](https://realpython.com/add-python-to-path/), this website covered configuration for Windows, Linux, and MacOS.
 Or, if you prefer using python version management tools, refer to [this article](https://medium.com/@zorozeri/how-to-install-pyenv-and-manage-pythonversion-on-your-local-machine-241b119b7ae9) for using [pyenv](https://github.com/pyenv/pyenv).
 5. Download and open this code repository on your local system and run this commands :
    ```